cirosantilli/linux-cheat/compile/library.md

     sudo ldconfig
     ./a.elf

-this suposes that when you compiled you used: `-lliba.so`
+This suposes that when you compiled you used: `-lliba.so`.

 ###environment variable

+Good:

     env LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/absolute/path/to/lib ./a.out
     ./a.elf

-BAD:
+Bad:

     env LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./rel/path/to/lib/from/cd ./a.out
     ./a.out

-this only works if you are in the right dir since relative path is take to current dir
+This only works if you are in the right dir since relative path is take to current dir.

 `LD_LIBRARY_PATH` has nothing to do with `LIBRARY_PATH` path variable which is used during compilation by gcc!